 Interest payments are offered monthly in non-cumulative FDs.
 Here, the interest earned is paid out monthly instead of being reinvested.
 The rate for such payments is usually slightly lower than that of cumulative FDs because there is no compounding.

-For example, you invest 60 lakh in an FD monthly.
+For example, an FD investment of ₹60 lakh with a monthly interest payout.
 Here’s the breakdown of it:

-This is a consistent cash flow, which is a good option for those requiring regular income.
+This structure provides periodic interest payouts for those requiring regular income.
 The calculation of interest on a 60 lakh fixed deposit per month provides a practical representation of monthly income from this investment.

 Factors Affecting FD Interest Rates